ynniv/deposits/index.md

 **Payment Reception and Atomic Crediting:**
 The protocol ensures payments can only be claimed if the corresponding deposit is credited:

-1. **HTLC Arrival**: Payment arrives as standard Lightning HTLC
+1. **HTLC Arrival**: Payment arrives at operator as standard Lightning HTLC
-2. **Vault HTLC Creation**: Operator creates a special `VaultHTLC` output in the validated outputs
+2. **Vault HTLC Creation**: Operator creates a `VaultHTLC` marker in the vault
-3. **Atomic Resolution**: The VaultHTLC can ONLY be resolved by crediting the deposit balance
+3. **Atomic Resolution**: The `VaultHTLC` can only be resolved by crediting the deposit balance or rejecting the Lightning HTLC
 4. **Commitment Update**: A single atomic commitment transaction update:
-   - Removes the VaultHTLC
+   - Removes the `VaultHTLC`
    - Credits the deposit balance
-   - Claims the original HTLC with preimage R
+   - Claims the Lightning HTLC with preimage R

 **Validation Rules Enforcement:**
 ```
-// VaultHTLCs can only be resolved by crediting deposits
+// `VaultHTLC`s can only be resolved by crediting deposits
 if vault_htlc_removed && deposit_not_credited {
     REJECT commitment update
 }
 ```

-This design makes it impossible to claim a payment without crediting the deposit, preventing selective payment attacks.
+Rejection by the channel makes it impossible to claim a payment without crediting the deposit, preventing selective payment attacks.

 **Timeout Recovery:**
-If a VaultHTLC is not processed within the timeout period:
+If a `VaultHTLC` is not processed within the timeout period:
 - The HTLC expires and returns to sender
 - No deposit credit occurs
 - Prevents permanent fund lockup from coordination failures